UBC-MDS/DSCI-532-2025-19-DataSalaries/reports/m1_proposal.md

 ## Description of the Data
 <!-- Provide an overview of the data sources, structure, and key attributes. -->
 We will be visualizing a dataset containing approximately 5,000 records describing salaries of various roles in the data science field.
-Each record has 11 associated variable (we will be using 8 of them) that describe the following characteristics that we think would be helpful in understanding the salary trends:
+Each record includes 11 variables (with 8 selected for our app) that capture key characteristics relevant to understanding salary trends:
 - Compensation info (Numerical) **(Key Focus)**: `salary_in_usd`
 - Time info (Numerical): `work_year`
-- Job info (Categorical): `job_title`, `experience_level` (Entry-level, Mid-level, Senior-level, or Executive-level), `employment_type` (Full Time or not), `remote_ratio` (On_site, Hybrid, or Fully Remote)
+- Job info (Categorical): `job_title`, `experience_level` (Entry-level, Mid-level, Senior-level, or Executive-level), `employment_type` (Full-Time or not), `remote_ratio` (On_site, Hybrid, or Fully Remote)
 - Location info (Categorical): `company_location`
 - Company info (Categorical): `company_size` (Small, Medium, or Large)

 Since our key audience is job seekers in the data science field, we believe that this dashboard will help them to better understand salary trends by experience level, job title, region, remote status, etc and improve their efficiency in job seeking.

 #### New variables to Derive
-We will create the following derived variables to provide deeper insights into salary trends and their relationship with experience, job roles, and locations:
+We will create the following derived variables to provide deeper insights into salary trends and their relationship with job roles and locations:
 - `avg_salary_(year)`: This metric will help identify salary trends over time, highlighting potential salary growth patterns.
 - `avg_salary_(location)`/`min_salary_(location)`/`max_salary_(location)`: These metrics will allow job seekers to compare salaries across regions, helping them assess which locations offer competitive compensation.
 - `avg_salary_(job title)`/`min_salary_(job title)`/`max_salary_(job title)`: By analyzing salary ranges within job titles, job seekers can better understand which roles provide the highest earning potential and where they fit within the salary distribution.

-We believe these derived variables will offer valuable insights to job seekers, enabling them to understand how factors like experience, job type, and location translate to compensation.

 #### High Level Description of Visualization:
 To ensure a clear structure in our dashboard while maintaining focus on the most insightful variables, we have grouped the visualizations into key sections based on their relevance: